 Well we’ll see, but as long as I am able I’ll remain a “fixture and fitting” of the Brain & Spine Foundation and do all I can for this fabulous, friendly and truly lovable charity.

 Mike Thompson - Lancashire

 I am truly honoured to be a Community Ambassador for this fantastic charity.
 I first encountered the Brain & Spine Foundation in 2014 through an appeal to represent them in the 2015 London Marathon.
-From first contact with the team I immediately felt the welcoming and supportive stance of everyone involved.
-I have just completed my second marathon for them and fully intend to tackle a third in 2017… if you are thinking of running, why not get in touch and support the Brain & Spine Foundation?
+From first contact with the team I immediately felt the welcoming and supportive stance of everyone involved... if you are thinking of running, why not get in touch and support the Brain & Spine Foundation?